 - Stalker with a Crush: Behaves this way toward Julie.
 She's constantly keeping track of Julie's comings and goings as well as keeping track of who visits Julie.
 She's also always invading Julie's personal space and trying to gossip with her.

 Owner of "La Main Tendue" (The Helping Hand), a homeless shelter connected with the local church.
 A devout man with a charismatic persona, he annoys Jérôme no end and has become Claire's best friend and confidant.
 In the seventies, he took part in the fatal burglary at Victor's house, when his partner killed the whole family.
 While Pierre tells Victor that he did not mean for them to die, he also did nothing to prevent it.
 His strong religious beliefs probably stem from this guilt, as a way to atone for his sins.
 He's confident that the return of the dead is a signal of an imminent divine intervention on a much larger scale.

 - Dark and Troubled Past: He was one of the burglars who killed Victor/Louis and his family.
 While he tried to protect Victor, he also didn't prevent the other man from shooting him.

 - Wham Line: "Think of a song that makes you happy.
-Maybe you learned one in school”.
+Maybe you learned one in school.
 Sounds like an innocent line, right ?
 Until you remember whose Catch Phrase it was...

 - Would Hurt a Child: He was a participant in the burglary that resulted in the death of Victor and his family.